soxueren/atsd/api/sql/examples/lookup.md

 ...
 ```

-To extract all digital sets from PI server in the above format, use the following SQL query.
+To extract all digital sets from the PI server in the above format, use the following SQL query.

 * PI SQL query: